yuanchaiyc/Ling471/assignments/Assignment-1.md

 ### NB: This assignment may seem very long.
 Part 1 is conceptual work, for which the description is short.
 As for Parts 2--4, they are mostly a walkthrough!
 The purpose is to give you enough time to become accustomed to a range of tools which are unavoidable in most computational work.
 Go through it gradually, one part at a time (and split those between multiple days if needed).
 Post any questions to the Discussion Board on Canvas!
 Consult the [Asking Questions on the Discussion Board Guidelines](question-guildelines.md)

-### Part 1: The IMDB review dataset (NB: Complete as you do the readings assigned "for April 8."
-There is no significance to their being listed in the April 8 cell; you can read them any time,  for example right now.
-Windows users: you may be a bit confused by the archiving format issue and the need to use command line.
-These things will become clearer after next week, but I give you a full walkthrough here, so you can try to do it now.)
+### Part 1: The IMDB review dataset**

+(**NB:** Complete as you do the readings assigned "for April 8."
+There is no significance to their being listed in the April 8 cell; you can read them any time,  for example right now. **Windows users:** you may be a bit confused by the archiving format issue and the need to use command line.
+These things will become clearer after next week, but I give you a full walkthrough here, so you can try to do it now.
+Or you can delay till April 8, I suppose, provided you finish some other parts of the assignment now.)

 We will be using the IMDB review dataset ([Maas et al. 2011](https://www.aclweb.org/anthology/P11-1015.pdf))
 1. Download the dataset from [here](https://ai.stanford.edu/~amaas/data/sentiment/).
-3. Unpack the dataset by double-clicking on it or by using a utility appropriate for your OS.
+3. On **Linux/Mac**: Unpack the dataset by double-clicking on it or by using a utility appropriate for your OS.
+For **Linux/Mac**, proceed to next step.
+The rest of this step's instructions are for **Windows**.
+They involve using command line; we will learn about command line on April 8.

 If you use **Windows**, you will need to use the **cmd** unitity as follows:

 Type "cmd" to open the command prompt app.
 We will learn about it on April 8 but you can perfectly try to do it now using this walkthrough: